AR2202/2-photon/Documentation.md

 1. Run the Fiji scripts for image stabilization, background subtraction and ROI selection (see above )
-2. Run the MATLAB script genitalia_touch.m in the touch folder
+2. a.
+Run the MATLAB script genitalia_touch.m in the touch folder for each experiment folder you want to analyse:

 Navigate to the folder that contains your imaging folder.
 The script expects the directory structure to adhere to the following rules:

-* an imaging folder containing a subdirectory named 'ROI' or 'ROIS' (if 'multiroi' is set to true)
+* the argument given to the function is an imaging folder containing a subdirectory named 'ROI' or 'ROIS' (if 'multiroi' is set to true)
-* a Results folder where the Results should be saved
+* a Results folder called 'Results' where the Results should be saved is in a directory upstream of the directory that the script is run from.
+If the directory structure does not conform to these conventions, additional arguments have to be given to specify where the folders are located (see below)

 Run the following command from the MATLAB command window (or from a script):